 The orchid house on the following page is in the same agricultural tradition.
-It is loosely based on the grapefruit sorters of Indian River County's fruit Either project just as readily recalls corn cribs, which tend to look similar anywhere in the world.
-Both the grapefruit sorter and the orchid house present of the assembly.
+It is loosely based on the grapefruit sorters of Indian River County's fruit

+Either project just as readily recalls corn cribs, which tend to look similar anywhere in the world.
+Both the grapefruit sorter and the orchid house present resist the lateral forces of the grapefruit being loaded on trucks.
+There is a a complex pattern of light and shadow that is pleasing partly because one logical hierarchy of the members of these assemblies that derives from the intuitively understands the purpose and relative proportion of every member of the assembly.